dyng/ctrlsf.vim/README.md

 ### Where and why backward compatibility is given up?

-CtrlSF is at first designed as an wrapper of ag/ack within vim, and the principle of designing interface is *keeping same interface with ag/ack running on shell*.
+CtrlSF is at first designed as a wrapper of ag/ack within vim, and the principle of interface design is *sticking to the interface of ag/ack running upon shell*.
 This fact lets user get access to all features of ag/ack, and it's easier to implement too.
-However I found it is not as useful as I thought, what's worse, this principle limits features I can add to CtrlSF and makes CtrlSF counter-intuitive sometimes.
+However I found it is not as useful as I thought, what's worse, this principle limits features I could add to CtrlSF and makes CtrlSF counter-intuitive sometimes.

 **So I want to change it.**

+Example:

 Case-insensitive searching in pre-v1.0 CtrlSF is like this